Quebec’s Paramedic Cooperatives

 Without union action, the ambulance co-operative sector would not exist.
 It could not take advantage of the economic intervention tools that have enabled the sector’s reorganisation.
 It could not take advantage of the various actors specialised in cooperative development accompaniment.
 The success experienced in this sector is thus due to the network of actors within the umbrella of the CSN.

-Discover more from Cooperative company
+Discover more from cooperative.co

 Subscribe now to keep reading and get access to the full archive.